Getting around in Gothenburg

 Most of the public attractions in Gothenburg should be accessible for everyone and are easy to get to.

-Major attractions that are open to the public such as Universeum, Liseberg and Konstmuseet meet up to world class accessibility standards.
-For more detailed information about the places you want to visit we recommend that you visit their own websites for more detailed information.
+Major attractions that are open to the public such as Universeum science centre, Liseberg amusement park and the Gothenburg Museum of Art meet up to world class accessibility standards.
+For more detailed information about the places you want to visit we recommend that you check out their respective websites.

 In Gothenburg there are several fully accessible playgrounds.
 They may have an asphalt or rubber trafficable surface in order to make usage of the amenities easier for everyone.
 Most of the city’s playgrounds can easily be found on goteborg.se’s website.

 The archipelago of Gothenburg is a largely rocky landscape.
 Before you visit a public swimming area you may want to find out what the site looks like and if there are any alterations made to improve accessibility on site.
 There is a good range of swimming areas equipped with ramps, accessible toilets and changing rooms.
 Please read more on goteborg.se about the availability of the city’s outdoor swimming areas.

 In Gothenburg it is always good to have a five- or a ten Kronor-coin handy when using a public toilet.
 Most public toilets charge a small fee to assure regular maintenance and a good hygiene level.

 If you have problems with your aid while in town

 If you experience problems with your equipment during your stay in Gothenburg you can contact Rehab Shop who can help with rental, sale and advice on various aids.
 They do not provide repairs, but can help you with advice on who to contact for your specific need.

 Here are some apps to download for free!